View Print Version

 If spider mites are found, give predators time to suppress them.
 In areas where pear rust mites or spider mites are becoming a problem, selective miticides such as fenbutatin (Vendex 50WP), spirodiclofen (Envidor 2SC), or cyflumetofen (Nealta) are effective and have relatively low indirect impacts on natural enemies.

 Codling moth management should include mating disruption and effective use of selective pesticides.
-The first codling moth spray targets eggs and should be conducted at the standard (225–275 codling moth DD) or delayed first cover (375 DD) timing.
+The first codling moth spray targets eggs and should be conducted at the standard (225–275 codling moth degree day [DD]) or delayed first cover (375 DD) timing.
 This spray can include materials such as oil and methoxyfenozide (Intrepid 2F).
 The second spray should be conducted at 425 DD (standard timing) or 525 DD (delayed first cover timing) and can include oil in addition to larvicides such as granulovirus (Cyd-X HP) or diflubenzuron (Dimilin 2L).
 For second and third generations of codling moth, add 1000 DD to the previous timings, but treatment may not be necessary.
 For more information see Codling Moth.

 Materials Available for Pear Psylla